-Doctoral students must complete a Certificate of Graduate Residency form available through www.grad.auburn.edu.
 Resident, on-campus study is the foundation for research-based graduate degree programs at Auburn University.
-Any graduate student enrolled in a degree program culminating in a thesis or dissertation must directly engage in research with the major professor, must have access to the research tools needed for the research activity, must be immersed in the culture of graduate education, must engage in the professional activities of the discipline, and must complete the research activity in a reasonable period of time.
+Any graduate student enrolled in a degree program culminating in a dissertation must directly engage in research with the major professor, must have access to the research tools needed for the research activity, must be immersed in the culture of graduate education, must engage in the professional activities of the discipline, and must complete the research activity in a reasonable period of time.
 Graduation requires the major professor to certify compliance with these requirements.
-This requirement concerns academic residency only; it has nothing to do with residency for fee purposes.
 This requirement concerns academic residency only; it has nothing to do with residency for fee purposes.